jsummers/imageworsener/readme.txt

 Documentation for the ImageWorsener C library
 ---------------------------------------------

-There is no documentation for the library at this time, aside from bits and pieces in the imagew.h header file.
-Use of the library for anything serious is discouraged, as the API may change in incompatible ways before version 1.0 is released.
+There is no documentation for the library at this time, aside from the comments in the imagew.h header file.
+Improving the documentation is a high priority.

 Documentation for the "imagew" command line utility